-In this Kelty PK 50 review you can read about a backpack with a completely unique construction and with features which you will not see in any other pack on the market.
+In this Kelty PK 50 review you can read about a backpack with a completely unique construction and with features that you will not see in any other pack on the market.
 This is a pack without any zippers, convertible from 50 to 35 liters, and much more.

 - Completely unique design and features.

 - Converts from 50 to 35 liters, so you effectively have 2 packs in 1.